Meet Our Team!

 Janet is our Child Victim Specialist and has been with SAHC for almost 10 years.
 She has been working in the field of counseling for over 30 years after receiving her undergraduate degree at West Liberty University in Education, followed by her Masters of Science degree in Mental Health Counseling from NOVA University in Florida.

-Janet resides in Wheeling with her husband and dog, Daisy.
-She enjoys spending her time with her 3 children and 7 grandchildren.
+Janet enjoys spending her time with her husband, dog (Daisy), 3 children, and 7 grandchildren.

 Child Victim Specialist